- JEFFERSON COUNTY AND JEFFERSON MIDDLE SCHOOL MISSION AND VISION

 - Assist in educational research by providing data.

 State-mandated student testing programs (TN Ready) shall be undertaken in accordance with procedures published by the State Department of Education.
 The TN Ready will be administered in the spring of each school year and will include a writing assessment for English/Language Arts, as well as assessments for Math, English/Language Arts, Science, and Social Students.
 These assessments will be scheduled for late April/early May.
-Updates will be available on our District Website.
+Updates will be available at http://jc-tn.net.
 TN Ready scores shall be included as 15% of students’ final grades, unless scores are not received at least five days before the end of the course.

 Other tests may be given as requested by students, teachers, or parents when approved by the principal.
 Any test directly concerned with measuring student ability or achievement through individual or group psychological or sociometric tests shall not be administered by or with the knowledge of any employee of the system without first obtaining written consent of the parents or guardians.